freelawproject/hr/handbook/handbook.md

 ## Compliance Notices

 State and federal agencies require that we share posters with our employees that informs them of their rights.
-We keep these posters in this repository in the "posters" directly, and post some additional information below.
+We keep these posters in this repository in the "posters" directory, and post some additional information below.

-Please review your rights.
+Please review and know your rights.

 ### Emergency Phone Numbers